-When news came in 1987 that former heavyweight champion George Foreman, who had retired almost a decade before to become an evangelical pastor, intended to embark on a wholly unexpected and unlikely return to prizefighting, the reaction was one of disbelief.
+When news came in 1987 that former heavyweight champion George Foreman, who had retired ten years before to become an evangelical pastor, was embarking on a wholly unexpected return to prizefighting, the reaction was one of disbelief.
 Surely this was some kind of strange rumour; boxers don’t come back after decade-long retirements.
 But then photos surfaced of Foreman’s portly frame in the ring against a journeyman named Steve Zouski, the former champion’s massive paunch protruding over the waist band of the same red and blue trunks he had worn years before.
 The boxing intelligentsia collectively wagged their heads; this could only come to sorrow.

 NBC boxing commentator Dr. Ferdie Pacheco echoed the thoughts of most: “This is pathetic,” he said.
 “It shouldn’t be allowed.
 He’s overage, inept.
 This whole thing is a fraudulent second career to build a big money fight with Mike Tyson.”